Sale of Old Master Paintings & Drawings and English & Continental Furniture & Decorative Arts on May 24-25, 2017

 And the Inaugural Sale of Russian Works of Art

-Doyle will hold an auction of Old Master Paintings & Drawings and English & Continental Furniture & Decorations on Wednesday, May 24, 2017 at 10am.
-The sale will present a broad selection of furniture and decorative arts, including Georgian silver; English, Continental and Chinese export porcelain; sculpture; clocks; chandeliers; tapestries and rugs.
+NEW YORK, NY -- Doyle held a two-day auction of Old Master Paintings & Drawings and English & Continental Furniture & Decorations on Wednesday and Thursday, May 24 and 25, 2017.
+The sale presented a broad selection of furniture and decorative arts, including Georgian silver; English, Continental and Chinese export porcelain; sculpture; clocks; chandeliers; tapestries and rugs.
 Old Master paintings and drawings featured landscapes, still lifes, portraits and religious subjects by European artists from the Renaissance to the 19th century.

 Old Master Paintings